omcho420/samp-object-loader/readme.md

-# Southclaw's Simple Map Parser
+# My edited verion of Southclaw's Simple Map Parser for my server

+Just an up-to-date version of Southclaws original.
+Like const-correction.

 Loads .map files populated with CreateObject (or any variation) lines, supports materials and text.